DataJuggler/DataJuggler.Net8/README.md

 # News

+9.13.2024: NuGet packages DataJuggler.UltimateHelper and Microsoft.Data.SqlClient were updated.

 5.19.2024: A new video was created for DataTier .Net, which is powered by this project

 First Ever Opensource Saturday - Sunday Edition